ARKO-Q/AQ_TBORB/README.md

 # AQTBORB - Time Based Opening Range Breakout System

-A Custom **NinjaTrader 8 automated strategy** developed by **ARKO Quantum S.R.L.**
+A Custom **NinjaTrader 8** automated strategy developed by **ARKO Quantum S.R.L.** for the American futures market.

-This system is designed to capture intraday breakouts based on a user-defined, time-based, opening range window.
-It automatically places stop market orders above and below the range and includes advanced position management tools such as **auto breakeven stops** and **scheduled account flattening**.
+This system is designed to capture intraday breakouts within a user-defined, time-based opening range.
+It automatically places stop market orders above and below the range and incorporates advanced position management features, including auto breakeven stops and scheduled account flattening.

+TBORB places strong emphasis on the timeliness of the selected window or time period.
+Unlike other systems with a similar methodology, this algorithm does not incorporate a volatility factor when calculating stop prices.
+Instead, it uses the high and low of the opening range as thresholds, which function in practice as market exposure triggers.

+Observers will realize that the system’s structure resembles a long straddle, where the focus is on capturing movements rather than predicting direction.
+In TBORB, once a threshold is crossed, the subsequent move is largely driven by market microstructure dynamics.
+Specifically, the depth of the order book often becomes unbalanced or asymmetrical, with limited opposing liquidity, allowing the price to continue moving in the breakout direction with minimal resistance.
+This mechanism operates independently of the move’s direction, making the approach effectively market-neutral, as it is designed to capture breakouts regardless of whether the market moves up or down.

-The system is suitable for both **live execution** and **backtesting**, with optimizable parameters to help refine performance through diverse optimization processes such as standard and walk forward optimizations, Monte Carlo simulations, and Genetic Analysis.
+The system is suitable for both live execution and backtesting, with fully optimizable parameters.
+Performance can be refined through a range of processes, including standard and walk-forward optimizations, Monte Carlo simulations, and genetic analysis.

 ---